TIBCOSoftware/snappydata/docs/howto/use_apache_zeppelin_with_snappydata.md

 	- Enable the SnappyData Zeppelin interpreter by adding `-zeppelin.interpreter.enable=true`

     - In the classpath option, define the location where the SnappyData Interpreter is downloaded by adding `-classpath=/<download_location>/snappydata-zeppelin-<version_number>.jar`.

+    - In the **conf/spark-env.sh** file, set the `SPARK_PUBLIC_DNS` property to the public DNS name of the lead node.
+This enables the Member Logs to be displayed correctly to users accessing the [SnappyData Pulse UI](../monitoring/monitoring.md) from outside the network.

 4. [Start the SnappyData cluster](start_snappy_cluster.md)